 Thanksgiving Cranberry Sauce

-This delicious Cranberry Sauce is made with orange, cinnamon, and spiced rum for a perfect Thanksgiving pairing for turkey!
+It only takes 20 minutes to make this delicious and vibrant Thanksgiving Cranberry Sauce.
+It’s made with orange, cinnamon, and spiced rum for a perfect pairing for turkey!

-If canned cranberry scares you, you’ve got to try making fresh cranberry sauce.
+If canned cranberry products scare you, you’ve got to try making fresh cranberry sauce.
 It’s SO much better.

 When I was a kid, I always thought of cranberry sauce as the stuff that made that creepy suction noise as it fell out of the can in one giant log…and jiggled anytime someone got up from the table.